 Most programs will also include supervised clinical, practicum, or internship opportunities within actual substance abuse counseling settings and facilities.
 Plus, some programs may provide you with preparation for licensing or certification examinations.

-The length of substance abuse counselor training varies depending on the type of program you choose.
+The length of training varies depending on the type of program you choose.